TL;DR

 Is there a free AI personal assistant?

 Most serious AI personal assistants are paid because they run scheduled jobs and pay model providers on your behalf.
-Argus offers a 7-day free trial so you can see the value before paying.
+Argus is a paid subscription starting at $9/mo, with no free tier — but it's the most affordable real assistant in the category.
 ChatGPT has a free tier but lacks the integrations and proactive routines that make a real assistant useful.

 How is Argus different from Zapier Central?